-Egersund is a cosy town with historic wooden houses, beautiful centre with many niche shops, tasty restaurants and cafes and rich cultural life.
+Egersund is a cosy town with historic wooden houses, a beautiful centre with numerous niche shops, tasty restaurants and cafes and a rich cultural life.
 You can experience the varied and diverse nature on trips to forests, fields and mountains.
 The beautiful coast is a wonderful experience both by boat and on foot.

 Experience wooden houses in the centre of Egersund

-Haugen - Egersund's "medieval town" - is also worth a visit.
-Although the buildings throughout the ages have probably undergone constant changes, the sites are the same as when the area was developed, probably in the period 1750-1800.
+Haugen, the medieval town - is also worth a visit.
+Although the buildings throughout the ages have probably undergone constant changes, the sites are the same as when the area was developed, probably in 1750-1800.
 The area has grown by itself, developed based on needs and use, not according to any city plan.
-Here were homes, workshops, barns and stables in beautiful union.
-The area was strongly threatened by demolition in the late 70's, but now appears rehabilitated.
+There were homes, workshops, barns and stables in beautiful union.
+The area was strongly threatened by demolition in the late 70's but now appears rehabilitated.
 Today, there are small speciality shops side by side on cosy pedestrian streets.

 Wander through 160-year-old wooden houses on your own